-Among hospitals in the Richmond Catchment Area, Hospitalizations appear to have plateaued at a low level.
-ICU hospitalizations and ventilator utilizations appear to be following the same trend.
-Fatalities peaked in January 2022 with totals not seen since January 2021 in both Richmond and Henrico, although they appear to have decreased since then.
-No fatalities were reported during the month of May in Richmond.
-In both districts, several fatalities were reported during the months from June through November.
+Among hospitals in the Richmond Catchment Area, Hospitalizations appear to be plateauing in the past week.
+Hospitalizations peaked in early 2022 with approximately 650 COVID-19 hospitalizations.
+ICU hospitalizations and ventilator utilizations also appear to be decreasing.
+Fatalities peaked in January 2022 with totals not seen since January 2021 in both Richmond and Henrico.
+In both districts there have been fewer than 25 deaths per month every month since February 2022.
 Data related to deaths can be subject to sizable amounts of lag.